sarahyeework/microclimate-systems-extended-wear/README.md

 - the foot contributes to balance and spatial awareness
 - compression and tactile feedback may improve stability in low-feedback environments

-These findings suggest that sock systems are not purely passive:
+**Implication:**

-> they influence both skin health and human performance
+> textile systems influence both skin health and human performance

 ---

-## Cross-Domain Context
+## Cross-Domain Applications

-Across domains, sock systems are adapted to environmental constraints:

-- astronauts → thermal, low-traction systems
-- firefighters → heat-resistant, breathable systems
-- military → compression + cushioning under load
+This model extends beyond space:

+- **Military / field use** → long-duration load-bearing wear
+- **First responders / EMTs** → extended shifts without change
-- athletes → targeted padding and support
+- **Clinical populations (e.g., stroke, diabetic foot)** → skin integrity + support
-- climbers → minimal or partial coverage for sensitivity

-This supports a broader principle:
-> sock performance is context-dependent, not one-size-fits-all
+- **Athletics (running, climbing)** → friction + performance tradeoffs
+- **Wearable sensing (e.g., step counting)** → signal stability depends on fit and contact

+**Core principle:**

+> foot-interface design is context-dependent and system-level

 ---

 ## Why Wearables Often Fail

-Many wearable and assistive systems fail despite strong technical capability.
+Many wearable systems fail not because they don’t work—but because people stop wearing them.

-Common issues include:
+Common failure modes:

-- low long-term wear compliance
+- discomfort
-- discomfort or maintenance burden
+- maintenance burden
-- lack of integration into daily routines
+- poor integration into daily behavior
-- sensing without actionable outcomes

 This project focuses on:

-> extending wear tolerance as the primary constraint
+> **extending wear tolerance as the primary adoption constraint**

 ---

+## Personal Motivation (Yes, This Is a Real Problem)

+This work is partly informed by firsthand experience in extended-wear, high-load environments.

+During field use (e.g., ROTC rucks carrying ~1/3 body weight), socks often became saturated and physically uncomfortable—but still technically wearable.
+Blisters and pressure could be tolerated.

+What could not be tolerated was the **psychological discomfort**:

+- wet fabric sloshing inside the shoe
+- loss of fit and stability
+- buildup of heat, friction, and general “grossness”

+The workaround was not elegant:

+- double socking
+- improvised compression (e.g., using hair ties to reduce heel gapping)
+- constant adjustment to regain stability

+This happened before having any formal framework for:

+- compression zones
+- moisture management
+- fit optimization

+In retrospect, this is exactly what the model captures:

+> people don’t stop wearing systems when they fail—they stop when they become intolerable

+Similarly, while astronauts may adapt behaviorally (e.g., going barefoot or using toes for grip), this project assumes those are **short-term adaptations, not scalable design solutions**.

+---

 ## Current Status

 - Concept development complete
-- Design directions defined
-- Mission impact model established
-- Materials validation and wear testing in progress
+- Model architecture defined (textile → physiology → behavior → system)
+- Scenario modeling and visualization (Tableau, hypothetical data)
+- Materials exploration informed by external inputs

 This repository represents an **in-progress system model**, not a finalized product.